MichalPuczek/wordanalytics/README.md

 # WordAnalytics

-WordAnalytics is a website for web developers looking for remote work.
+WordAnalytics is a public web app for quick analytics on text.
+It shows word count, character count and social media post limits.

 This is a React + Vite project.